 August 2019 Molloy Deep in the Arctic Ocean

-Rogue Waves Rogue waves were believed to be tall tales told by sailors for centuries during shore leave.
+Are rogue waves a myth?
+Rogue waves were believed to be tall tales told by sailors for centuries during shore leave.
 Today instruments have detected these waves and a film crew took a movie of one striking a fish boat.

-Black Smokers Black Smokers are hydrothermal vents that
+Unknown life around black smokers Black Smokers are hydrothermal vents that

 were discovered by scientists in 1977.
 The animals living around the vents do